Class Agnostic Instance-level Descriptor for Visual Instance Search: Abstract

 \section{Abstract}

-Despite the great success of the deep features in content-based image retrieval, the visual instance search remains challenging due to the lack of effective instance level feature representation.
-Supervised or weakly supervised object detection methods are not among the options due to their poor performance on the unknown object categories.
-In this paper, based on the feature set output from self-supervised ViT, the instance level region discovery is modeled as detecting the compact feature subsets in a hierarchical fashion.
-The hierarchical decomposition results in a hierarchy of feature subsets.
-The non-leaf nodes and leaf nodes on the hierarchy correspond to the various instance regions in an image of different semantic scales.
-The hierarchical decomposition well addresses the problem of object embedding and occlusions, which are widely observed in the real scenarios.
-The features derived from the nodes on the hierarchy make up a comprehensive representation for the latent instances in the image.
-Our instance-level descriptor remains effective on both the known and unknown object categories.
-Empirical studies on three instance search benchmarks show that it outperforms state-of-the-art methods considerably.
+Despite the great success of the deep features in content-based image retrieval, the visual instance search remains challenging due to the lack of effective instance-level feature representation.
+Supervised or weakly supervised object detection methods are not the appropriate solutions due to their poor performance on the unknown object categories.
+In this paper, based on the feature set output from self-supervised ViT, the instance-level region discovery is modeled as detecting the compact feature subsets in a hierarchical fashion.
+The hierarchical decomposition results in a hierarchy of instance regions.
+On the one hand, this kind of hierarchical decomposition well addresses the problem of object embedding and occlusions, which are widely observed in real scenarios.
+On the other hand, the non-leaf nodes and leaf nodes on the hierarchy correspond to the instance regions in different granularities within an image.
+Therefore, features in uniform length are produced for these instance regions, which may cover across a dominant image region, an integral of multiple instances, or various individual instances.
+Such a collection of features allows us to unify the image retrieval, multi-instance search, and instance search into one framework.
+The empirical studies on three benchmarks show that such an instance-level descriptor remains effective on both the known and unknown object categories.
+Moreover, the superior performance is achieved on single-instance and multi-instance search, as well as image retrieval tasks.